What Is Diamond Painting?

 You can also use labels that are in the shape of the drills, in case you have both square and round paintings.

-When you're done with your painting and have crystals leftover, instead of throwing them out, why not reuse them?
+When you're done with your painting and have leftover diamond dots, instead of throwing them out, why not reuse them?

 You can create mosaic art with the leftover resin and decorate different items such as notebooks.